rsvim/ex.rsvim/README.md

 > **Which version should I use?**
 >
 > - For release version of Rsvim, use the latest "x.y.?" version, for example use "0.1.0" version for Rsvim v0.1.2.
-> - For nightly or main branch of Rsvim, please install "main" branch with git, or use the latest stable "x.y.?" version.
+> - For nightly or main branch of Rsvim, please install "main" branch with git, or just use the latest stable "x.y.?" version.

 ```bash
 cd $RSVIM_CONFIG_HOME